Vendicated/Vencord/CONTRIBUTING.md

 - No FakeDeafen or FakeMute
 - No StereoMic
 - No plugins that simply hide or redesign ui elements.
 This can be done with CSS
-- No plugins that interact with specific Discord bots (official Discord apps like Youtube WatchTogether are okay)
+- No plugins that interact with specific Discord bots (official Discord apps like YouTube WatchTogether are okay)
 - No selfbots or API spam (animated status, message pruner, auto reply, nitro snipers, etc)
 - No untrusted third party APIs.
 Popular services like Google or GitHub are fine, but absolutely no self hosted ones
 - No plugins that require the user to enter their own API key